This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 The best three words we can think of to describe walking up to the Plaza de Espana for the first time are simply “Wow, wow, wow!”.
 Equal parts Disney, Vegas and boating lake, this was a magical surprise – when you first visit, it is really hard to figure out how old it is, due to all the varying architecture types (it was actually built in 1928 for an expo).

-Free to visit (although there is a €6 charge to take out boats on the Venice style canal), this is a wonderous place to explore – make sure you check out the ornate mosaic benches that represent all of Spain’s provinces and walk up the sweeping staircases for views looking over the boating lake and fountains.
+Free to visit (although there is a €6 charge to take out boats on the Venice style canal), this is a wonderous place to explore and a must do for any Seville itinerary.
+Make sure you check out the ornate mosaic benches that represent all of Spain’s provinces and walk up the sweeping staircases for views looking over the boating lake and fountains.

 There were also numerous street performers when we visited, including flamenco performances and guitarists – also be aware of the old Spanish Gypsy ladies who try and ‘give’ you sprigs of heather, then expect a wad of Euros back (and will chase you until you pay up).